Expertium/expertium.github.io/RedditBot.md

 (I use "algorithm" and "model" as synonyms)

 We want to train a machine learning algorithm on text.
 Machine learning algorithms don't work with text, they work with numbers.
 This is a bit of a problem, and by "a bit" I mean **THIS IS A MASSIVE GOD DAMN PROBLEM**.
 Fortunately, in this case there is a pretty simple way to represent text with a bunch of numbers.
-Each post will be represented using 24 numbers.
+Each post will be represented using 26 numbers.
 The first 20 are the counts of keywords related to each of the 20 categories described above.
-3 more for anti-keywords for some categories.
+5 more for anti-keywords for some categories and "junk" keywords that are unrelated to FSRS in general.
 And the last number is the standardized length of the post.
 What is **standardization**, you ask?

 (standardization.png)